deepaktalwardt/interview-prep-cpp/README.md

 85. :red_circle: [max-sum-increasing-subsequence.cpp](AlgoExpert/max-sum-increasing-subsequence.cpp) _Hint: At `i`, iterate from `0 to i-1` and check what the max sum increasing subsequence up until that point is.
 To build array, keep track of the previous index._

 86. :red_circle: [water-area.cpp](AlgoExpert/water-area.cpp) _Hint: At every index, find the left max pillar and the right max pillar, then calculating area at that level is easy._

+#### LeetCode
+87. :red_circle: [42-trapping-rain-water.cpp](LeetCode/42-trapping-rain-water.cpp) _Hint: Extension of 86.
+Use only one array for holding the min if left max pillar and right max pillar._